 Organisations can apply directly or use an umbrella body.

-Organisations must register with their national disclosure service.
+To apply directly for criminal records checks, organisations must register with their national disclosure service.

 - England and Wales: organisations needing at least 100 checks a year can register directly with the DBS.